j3sterhudson/Service-Support/README.md

 A good support page has three main goals:

--Provide an overview of your business and what you do,
+- Provide an overview of your business and what you do,

--Address common questions from customers,
+- Address common questions from customers,

--Solve problems that may come up during the customer journey.
+- Solve problems that may come up during the customer journey.